heptarch/heptarch.github.io/drafts/dogs.md

 ## Introduction

-My wife and I play a game: when we spot a small dog, if we think it is the smallest we will see that day, we declare "tiny dog!"
-You get precisely one guess per day, and the winner is the person who spots the smallest dog.<label for="sn-1"
+My wife and I play a game called *Tiny Dog*.
+When you spot a small dog, if you think it is the smallest you will see that day, you declare "tiny dog!"
+You get precisely one guess per day, and the winner is the person who spots the smallest dog fro that day.<label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"
        id="sn-1"
        class="margin-toggle"/>
 	   <span class="sidenote">
-As determined by subjective, variable-precision measurement.</span>
+As determined by subjective, variable-precision and often highly contested measurements.</span>
 The strategy is subtle.
 If the other person has made their guess and you haven't, then you simply observe as many dogs as possible and hope for a smaller one.
 But if they haven't, going first is a bet involving the distribution of dog sizes and the amount of time left in the day.
 Together, suggest an instructive exercise in point processes and extreme values.